deepbelief/nn-julia/README.md

 # nn-julia

-Notebooks with implementaions of neural network in julia
+Notebooks with implementaions of neural network in Julia